mlund/elasticrab/README.md

 ```

 The `transition` command requires the native and target files to contain the
 same atoms in the same order after any selection.
-ElastiCrab rigid-body aligns
+Elasticrab rigid-body aligns
 the target to the native structure before projecting the internal deformation
 onto the modes.